Skip to main content Go to home page

 How much is VRLT?

-From 1 January 2025, a progressive rate of VRLT will apply to non-exempt vacant residential land across all of Victoria.
+From 1 January 2025, a progressive rate of VRLT applies to non-exempt vacant residential land across all of Victoria.
 VRLT is calculated on the capital improved value (CIV) of taxable land.
-The CIV of a property is the value of the land, buildings and any other capital improvements made to the property as determined by the general valuation process.
+This is the value of the land, buildings and any other capital improvements made to the property as determined by the general valuation process.
 It is displayed on the council rates notice for the property.

 The rate of VRLT is based on the number of consecutive tax years the land has been liable for VRLT and is: